 2004 Mattel introduces Blaine as Barbie's new boyfriend who replaces Ken.
 The doll reuses Ken's body.
 By 2008 Ken is back with a new face design and Blaine is out.

 2004 Classic TV Toys (CTVT), a division of Figures Toy Company (FTC), produces all-new Mego style 8 inch dolls based on The Munsters, and I Love Lucy.
 The company also begins re-issuing several of Mego's classic doll collections, such as Happy Days, Space 1999, Super Knights, Super Pirates, Robin Hood, and Mad Monsters.
+Remarkably, the quality of the FTC reissued Mego dolls is considerably inferior to the original Mego produced dolls from the 1970's.
 In 2013 FTC began re-issuing the DC Comics superheroes dolls as well as producing all-new Mego style superhero dolls.

 c2005 Mattel introduces a new fashion doll series called Monster High which has completely redesigned male and female dolls.
 Although this series would have appeal to boys as well as girl, oddly, Mattel is marketing the series exclusively to girls.

 c2005 Disney Stores offer two 10 inch articulated dolls based on Nightmare Before Christmas.

 c2005 DC Comics offers an extensive series of 13 inch collectors dolls as part of the DC Direct collection.

 2006 Hasbro introduces their 8 inch G.I Joe: Sigma 6 action figure series which have fabric accessories and costume pieces.

 2006 Hasbro introduces their 9 inch doll series based on Marvel Comics superheroes and marketed under the titles Marvel Signature Series, Spider-Man Origins, and Marvel Legends.